ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Spatial SQL Reference.md

 ##### Constraints

-This function is only available for Linux operating system in Intel environment.
+- This function can only be used in Linux operating system running on computers from Intel.

-If any input argument is NULL, NULL is returned.
+- If one of the input elements is NULL, NULL is returned.

-If the input GEOMETRY object is EMPTY, the EMPTY GEOMETRY object is returned.
+- If input GEOMETRY object is EMPTY, EMPTY GEOMETRY object is returned.

-If the I/O SRID is the same, the returned GEOMETRY object is the same as the input GEOMETRY object.
+- If the input and output SRID is identical, returned GEOMETRY object and input GEOMETRY object will be identical as well.

-When the SRID is input as the input/output coordinate system, the Spatial Reference System metadata of the SRID corresponding to the SPATIAL_REF_SYS table must exist.
+- If the input was SRID coordinate system, there should be SRID’s Spatial Reference System meta data which can be found in SPATIAL_REF_SYS table.

-The PROJ4TEXT syntax supports only the PROJ library version 4 format.
+- PROJ4TEXT is only supported in PROJ library version 4 format.

-If the output coordinate system is PROJ4TEXT, the SRID of the returned GEOMETRY object is set to 0.
+- If the output coordinate system is PROJ4TEXT, the SRID of the returned GEOMETRY object is 0.

-If the input coordinate system is PROJ4TEXT and the SRID of the input GEOMETRY object is 0, the SRID of the returned GEOMETRY object is set to 0.
+- If the input coordinate system is PROJ4TEXT and the SRID of the GEOMETRY object is 0, the SRID of the returned GEOMETRY object is 0.

 ##### Example